Basic Java Cheat Sheet

 Please note that these examples use

-variables, but casting can be used will all primitive types and some objects, such asString
+doublevariables, but casting can be used will all primitive types and some objects, such asStringvariables.

 Also, many classes include a